cta-observatory/ctapipe-extra/README.md

 # ctapipe-extra
-Extra files for ctapipe (test and example data, IPython notebooks)
+Extra files for ctapipe (test and configuration data)

 This package contains a set of data files in a package called `ctapipe_resources` used internally by ctapipe for unit testing and configuration.